-New York City’s legislation requiring bias audits of automated employment decision tools is coming into effect in just a few months (1st January 2023) and has left a lot of people wondering – do I need an audit or am I exempt?
+New York City’s legislation (Local Law 144) requiring bias audits of automated employment decision tools is coming into effect in just a few months (5 July 2023) and has left a lot of people wondering – do I need an audit or am I exempt?

 The key to who needs to have the audit boils down to three factors: